inbravo/travel/march-2018/chakrata.md

 ##  9:50 AM Sahaspur
 *	Crossing this small town to find the Vikas Nagar Chakrata road, which is going to take us to our destination
-*	Stopped for few minutes on the big river crossing from the town
+*	Stopped for few minutes on the bridge, took pictures, hills are visible from here

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180311_130836.jpg)

 ##  10:30 AM Kalsi
-*	A Small town with lot many fruit vendors flocking the road
+*	A small town with lot many fruit vendors flocking the road, crossed it to quickly cover the route
+*	Air is cold now, nature is mixed with rocks and greenery
+*	Minimal traffic on road, road construction in progress.
+Took few halts here and there owing to construction machines

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180310_113130.jpg)
 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180310_115053.jpg)